Losing your licence

 There are serious penalties for driving while you are suspended, including licence disqualification, large fines and imprisonment.
 If your licence has been suspended and you are caught driving, you should get

-If your licence has been suspended on the spot or for a camera speeding offence, it is possible to appeal to the local court against the suspension.
-The court will consider:
+If your licence has been suspended, in some cases it is possible to appeal to the local court against the suspension.

 The court will not look at your guilt or innocence for the offence at that stage.

 You must file your appeal within 28 days of receiving the TfNSW Notice of Suspension or within 28 days from when you received the 'on the spot' suspension.
 If you do not file your appeal within 28 days, even if the court accepts your application, the magistrate will not be able to hear your case.

 For more information, see